Azure/azure-sdk-for-js/README.md

 ## Usage

-To use this SDK to call Azure DocumentDB, you need to first [create an account](http://azure.microsoft.com/en-us/documentation/articles/documentdb-create-account/).
+To use this SDK to call DocumentDB APIs of Azure Cosmos DB, you need to first [create an account](https://docs.microsoft.com/en-us/azure/cosmos-db/create-documentdb-nodejs).

-You can follow this [tutorial](http://azure.microsoft.com/en-us/documentation/articles/documentdb-nodejs-application/) to help you get started.
+You can follow this [tutorial](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-nodejs-application) to help you get started.

 #### Note:
-When connecting to the [emulator](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-nosql-local-emulator) from the SDK, SSL verification is disabled.
+When connecting to the [emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) from the SDK, SSL verification is disabled.

 ## Examples
 ### Hello World using Callbacks via the Core Module